szabgab/slides/crystal/structs.md

 {id: struct-initialize}
 {i: initialize}

+{aside}
+A more realistic example is a struct that has a method called `initialize` that can be used to set the attributes of the struct.
+Each variable with a single `@` sign infront of it is an attribute.

+We can initialize some of the attributes by values received from the user and some attributes by generating the value ourseves. e.g. by using a Time object or a Random value or any other way.

+We can print the content of the Struct, but we have no way to access the attributes.
+{/aside}

 * There is no way to change this struct
 * There is no way to access the individual attributes as there are no getters